 Topology and dynamics of cell signaling networks

-- Characterization the endothelin signaling system and its role for cell growth (Alex Schäfer in collaboration with ACTELION)
+- Characterization the endothelin signalling system and its role in cell growth (Alex Schäfer in collaboration with ACTELION)

 - The protein interaction landscape of the human kinome in health and disease (Audrey van Drogen, Marija Bujan, Anton Vichalkovsky, Rodolfo Ciuffa, Martin Mehnert)

 - Signaling dynamics controling the activation of primary T cells (Simon Hauri, Etienne Caron in collaboration with Romain Roncagalli and Bernard Malissen)